Hypolimnas anomala: Distribution and habitat

-This species is present as various subspecies in South East Asia (Moluccas, New Guinea, Australia).
+This species is present as various subspecies in Southeast Asia (Moluccas, New Guinea, Australia).
 It especially occurs in lowlands and tropical rainforests, wastelands, hill parks and natural reserves.

 Description

 Hypolimnas anomala can reach a wingspan of 65–75 mm.
 These butterflies have brown forewings with a purple sheen.
 They show variable white markings.
-Usually there are a double row of white marginal spots and three pale streaks on each forewings.
+Usually there are a double row of white marginal spots and three pale streaks on each forewing.
 The hindwings are rather paler, with dark brown veins.
 The undersides of both wings are similar to the uppersides.
 In the adult butterflies only four legs are present.
 These butterflies mimic Euploea species.

 Biology

-Females lay golden in colour globular eggs in a large cluster on the underside of the leaves.
+Females lay gold-colored globular eggs in a large cluster on the underside of the leaves.
 They hatch after about 3–4 days.
-The 6th (and final) instarcaterpillars are black with yellow spots and spines.
-Also the head is yellow. with long black cephalic horns.
+The 6th (and final) instar caterpillars are black with yellow spots and spines.
+Also, the head is yellow. with long black cephalic horns.
 They are gregarious and usually occur in large numbers.